 - How To Interpret Trailing Return For Decision Making?

 - Annual Return Vs Trailing Return Vs Rolling Return: Which is More Useful?

 While investing in any mutual fund, most retail investors look at the historical returns generated by the scheme.
 They consider the different period returns, say 1 year, 3 years, and 5 years.
 This data is readily available.
 Also, the ultimate motive of investors is a rate of return that grows their wealth as per their expectations.
 However, this cannot give the correct picture.
 Investors should also consider rolling returns if they consider investing based on past performance.
-To know more, read our complete guide on rolling returns.
+To know more, read our complete guide on rolling returns and trailing returns.

 What are Rolling Returns?

 Rolling returns are used to evaluate the mutual fund performance over a period of time.
 It helps to measure the returns at different points in time.
 This eliminates any bias associated with returns observed at a particular point in time.
 In other words, it is an average annualized return measured for a given time period of every day/ week/month and taken till the last day of the time duration.
 Moreover, these returns focus more on the holding period rather than entry and exit into the scheme.

 Rolling returns are also termed Rolling Period Returns or Rolling Time Periods.
 They measure the fund’s performance on a relative and absolute basis at regular intervals.
 They consider several blocks such as 3, 5, or 10-year periods at various intervals.
 And check how the fund has performed over that period.
 This makes returns more indicative of the actual performance of the fund.
 Therefore, this helps to analyse the return consistency over different periods as it considers both upside and downside market trends.